2019 TRAINING HIGHLIGHTS; LABOR LAWS AND PROTECTED ACTIVITIES - KNOW YOUR LAWS

 Attendees received receive an overview regarding the function of law enforcement when handling labor disputes between organized labor and management.
 Other labor relations education included a legal update on current trespass/public access laws applicable to any demonstration or picket line situation, including the latest case law on shopping mall access.
-Laws regarding First Amendment protests were discussed.
-Finally, an overview of upcoming labor disputes that affect your department.
+Laws regarding First Amendment audits were discussed in detail by keynote speaker, Attorney Scott MacLatchie.
+Finally, an overview of upcoming labor disputes that may have affected your agency.

 The seminar presented students with situations to critically think about responses and solutions to labor disputes, which are often times fraught with legal liability for the officers and their agencies.